JoeyLicht/joey-fritter/README.md

 **Returns**

-- An array of all the freet types sorted in alphabetical order
+- An array of all the freet types sorted in alphabetical order by freet type label

 #### `GET /api/freetTypes?freetType=freetTypeLabel` - Get freet types by freet type labels